Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 - Recall 2: Investigating the generated logs will require command-line tools and additional tools<br> In addition to Linux command-line tools, one auxiliary program called zeek-cut reduces the effort of extracting specific columns from log files.
 Each log files provides "filed names" in the beginning.
 This information will help you while using zeek-cut.
 Make sure that you use the "fileds" and not the "types".

 Let's see the "zeek-cut" in action.
 Let's extract the uid, protocol, source and destination hosts, and source and destination ports from the conn.log.
-We will first read the logs with the cat command and then extract the event of interest fields with zeek-cut auxiliary to compare the difference..
+We will first read the logs with the cat command and then extract the event of interest fields with zeek-cut auxiliary to compare the difference.

+# CLI Kung-Fu Recall: Processing Zeek Logs